Why was GCT Introduced?

 - Individuals and organizations can easily and quickly identify high quality, relevant training

-- You are guaranteed that the course materials have been rigorously assessed against the exacting standards of GCHQ
+- The course materials have been rigorously assessed against the exacting standards of GCHQ

-- You are guaranteed that the quality of the trainers’ delivery and the course administration have been quality checked by APM Group, the GCHQ-approved, independent Certification Body
+- The quality of the trainers’ delivery and the course administration has been quality checked

 - GCT is based on the industry-respected IISP Skills Framework

 - GCT is invaluable for anyone seeking to acquire or improve their cyber security skills, including those seeking the NCSC's Certified Professional status (CCP).

 What are the benefits of certification for training providers?